enthought/traits-futures/docs/source/guide/advanced.rst

 ``future`` and ``background_task``.
 Given an instance ``task`` of a task specification, the |TraitsExecutor| calls ``task.future(_cancel=cancel_event)`` to create the future, and ``task.background_task()`` to create the background callable.
-So our task specification simply looks like this:
+For the background task, we want to return (but not call!) the ``fizz_buzz`` function that we defined above.
+For the future, we create and return a new ``FizzBuzzFuture`` instance.
+So our task specification looks like this:

 .. literalinclude:: examples/fizz_buzz_task.py
     :start-after: start BackgroundFizzBuzz